-MEMORANDUM OF AGREEMENT #1 Re: Local Issues
+MEMORANDUM OF AGREEMENT #1 Local Issues

-- 1. CSSEA and CSSBA agree that the following are local issues: - (1) Clause 14.2(a) (b)(4), (e), and (f) (Hours of Work); - (2) "Programme" or "Worksite" as identified in Clauses 13.3(a) (Layoff), 14.2(e) (Hours of Work), 16.4 (Sharing of Overtime), 18.2(a) (Vacation Preferences), 24.1(c) (Job Postings); - (3) Clause 30.3 (Casual Call-In Procedure); - (4) Client Vacations and Out of Town Assignments; - (5) School Based or Seasonal Program Employees;
+- 1. CSSEA and CSSBA agree that the following are local issues: - (1) Clause 14.2(a) (b)(4), (e), and (f) (Hours of Work);

-(6) Special Project Employees;

-(7) Any other issues agreed to by the Union and CSSEA.

-(8) Clause 15.4(b) (Split Shifts)

-(9) Student employment and work experience programmes: (this item can be incorporated into the local issues agreements at any time by mutual agreement.

-2. Local issues agreements remain in effect until a new agreement is reached.

-3. Notice to negotiate local issues must be sent by facsimile, priority courier or electronic communication, as appropriate no later than September 30th the year before expiry of the collective agreement.
-Negotiation of local issues will be conducted anytime between October 1st, and the expiry of the collective agreement.

-4. Written notice to bargain local issues will indicate which issue(s) (among those listed in 1 above) the party wishes to renegotiate.
-If no notice is given, the current local issue agreement, and/or any items that are not specified in the notice, will be automatically renewed.

-5. Local issues agreements must be approved and signed by CSSEA and the Union.

-6. All local issues agreements that are not agreed upon will be referred to Interest Arbitration before Julie Nichols.
+- (2) "Programme" or "Worksite" as identified in Clauses 13.3(a) (Layoff), 14.2(e) (Hours of Work), 16.4 (Sharing of Overtime), 18.2(a) (Vacation Preferences), 24.1(c) (Job Postings); - (3) Clause 30.3 (Casual Call-In Procedure); - (4) Client Vacations and Out of Town Assignments; - (5) School Based or Seasonal Program Employees; - (6) Special Project Employees; - (7) Any other issues agreed to by the Union and CSSEA. - (8) Clause 15.4(b) (Split Shifts) - (9) Student employment and work experience programmes: (this item can be incorporated into the local issues agreements at any time by mutual agreement. - 2.
+Local issues agreements are effective the date that they are signed, unless the parties agree otherwise, and remain in effect until a new agreement is signed. - 3.
+Notice to negotiate local issues, along with the proposals to amend the local issues MOA, must be served on the Employer and CSSEA (if served by the Union) and on the Union (if served by the Employer), no later than September 15th the year before expiry of the collective agreement.
+Negotiations must be concluded by December 15th and, if not, will be referred to interest arbitration.
+All negotiations, including interest arbitrations, must be concluded by January 31st of the following calendar year. - 4.
+Written notice to bargain local issues must include the proposals to amend the local issues MOA and, if both are not provided by the September 15th deadline above, the current local issue agreement will be automatically renewed.
+Further, any items that are not addressed in the notice and in the proposals will be automatically renewed. - 5.
+Local issues agreements must be approved and signed by CSSEA and the Union. - 6.
+All local issues agreements that are not agreed upon will be referred to Interest Arbitration before Mark Brown or, if not available, the parties will mutually agree to another arbitrator (see Appendix B [List of Arbitrators]).